-The fact that a correlation has been found between dream behavior and physiological responses (see LaBerge et al., 1981) presents an unusual opportunity for self-regulation.
+The fact that we have found (see LaBerge et al., 1981) a correlation between dream behavior and physiological responses presents an unusual opportunity for self-regulation.
 Lucid dreams can carry out dream actions designed to have desirable physiological consequences.

-In general, a person can only learn to consciously control a physiological parameter (e.g. heart rate, alpha rhythm, etc.) within the nor-mal range of variation for a given state of consciousness.
+In general, a person can only learn to consciously control a physiological parameter (e.g., heart rate, alpha rhythm, etc.) within the normal range of variation for a given state of consciousness.
 Since REM sleep presents the widest range of variation of physiological parameters, it also presents the greatest control possibilities.
 One of the most intriguing questions is the long term effect of dream self-control.
 One of the functions suggested for REM sleep is the determination of physiological reference levels for motivational behavior.
 Will, for instance, lowered blood pressure during lucid dreaming result in real lowered blood pressure?

-Imagining the patient in a state of perfect health is a technique commonly used by paranormal healers.
+Imagining the patient in a state of perfect health is an essential part of the techniques commonly used by paranormal healers.
 Since while dreaming we generate body images in the form of our dream bodies, we ought to be able to initiate self-healing processes by consciously experiencing our dream bodies as perfectly healthy.
 Furthermore, if our dream bodies do not at first appear perfectly healthy, we can "magically" heal them through the control that lucidity brings (LaBerge, 1980a); phenomenologically, we know these things can be done.
-The question for future research to answer is, "If we heal the dream body, to what extent will we also heal the physical body?"
+The question for future research to answer is "if we heal the dream body, to what extent will we also heal the physical body?"